 - Multiple Sclerosis Society of Canada

 - Schlegal Villages

 - Volunteer Action Centre

 - Reception House

-Workplace Innovation is now open to both students and non-student youth!
-If you are interested in social innovation and want to participate, apply using our designated applications:
+The Workplace Innovation application period is now open!
+If you are interested in social innovation and want to participate, apply here.

 For more information about the program, please contact the Workplace Innovation Program Manager Brendan Wylie-Toal.